rsoika/ben.js/README.md

        <h1 data-ben-model="getFullname()" ></h1>
        ....
     </div>

+Note: A getter method can only be called on the model object of the controller.

 ## Access the model object
 In addition Ben.JS can also pass the current model object in a data-ben-foreach iteration into a getter method.
 See the following example: